E-commerce

 Catalog of official metrics with owner and formula: reduces discrepancies between BI tools.

 Platforms like Shopify provide native reports and export to BI (Looker, Power BI, etc.).
-The ERP often holds the accounting source of truth; marketing analytics lives in GA and ad managers: monthly reconciliation is necessary.
+The ERP often holds the accounting truth; marketing analytics lives in GA and the ads managers: monthly reconciliation needed.

 Latency

-Delay between an order and its appearance in the data warehouse: critical during peak periods.
+Delay between order and appearance in the data warehouse: critical during peaks.

 Tool costs

-BI licenses, connectors, storage: a recurring budget to plan for.
+BI licenses, connectors, storage: recurring budget to anticipate.

 Single source of truth